bvabhishek2510/finra/README.md

 Validations:

-The input files accepts only number and you can enter only 7 or 10 digit phone number.
+The input field accepts only number and you can enter only 7 or 10 digit phone number.

 Technologies Used: